hermannheringer/facet4windows-LTSC/README.md

 ### Log

-The script automatically stores the output of the script execution in a folder like `C:\Temp\ltsc` .
+The script automatically stores the output of the script execution in a folder like `C:\Temp\facet4` .

 ### System Restore Point